ShayDim/myangularlogin/README.md

 Yo Angular (the tool used for this exercise) automatically generates a skeleton for your AngularJS app that is integrated with Bower and grunt tools and provides you with everything you need to create your app.

 ###Bower
-Bower, like npm, is a package manager only for client side applications.
+Bower, like npm, is a package manager for client side applications.
 Bower can be used to find, download  and handle dependencies for packages of varied types.

 ###Grunt